aws/amazon-chime-sdk-js/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+**Important:**
-**Important:** Please attach INFO-level logs with timestamps to the report from *before* the session started up until the point at which the unexpected behavior occurred.
+* Please attach INFO-level logs with timestamps to the report from *before* the session started up until the point at which the unexpected behavior occurred.
 For multi-participant calls, attach a log file for each participant if possible.
+* Please go through the existing [issues](https://github.com/aws/amazon-chime-sdk-js/issues) or [FAQs](https://aws.github.io/amazon-chime-sdk-js/modules/faqs.html) to see if your issue has already been addressed before.

 **Meeting and attendee IDs:**
 List the meeting and attendee IDs that the attached logs apply to.